-Open the Directory menu and click the Kinetic site name to open the Site Setup dialog box for that site.
+Double-click the existing site name to open the Site Setup dialog box for that site.

-- 2. In the Site Setup dialog box, expand the Advanced Settings menu on the left side and click Cloaking to show the related options. - 3.
-Make sure the Enable Cloaking check box is active.
+2. In the Site Setup dialog box, expand the Advanced Settings menu on the left side and click Cloaking to show the related options.

+3. Make sure the Enable Cloaking check box is active.